Zen-ith1/Duckey/README.txt

 NOTES:

--No inject.bin file because code needs edited and completed before execution.
+-No inject.bin file because code needs edited and compiled before execution.

 -Replace "Replace With Password" with your actual password. no need for parentheses ("").

 -Able to be formated and used on any OS.

--(Must click on Password Input Box on login screen before inserting ducky to run payload)
+-( User Must click on Password Input Box on login screen before inserting ducky to run payload )

 _____________________________________________________